Monday, August 24, 2009

 Lighting a fire in the kitchen

 I have continued to learn about the role of the tenzo in zen practice.
-This
+This site has some reflections on what happens when you cook with attention and compassion.

 "You will practice nonattachment by creating meals that feed practitioners rather than your ego; by planning meals that use what's available and accommodate everyone; and by doing your best with no expectation of return--serving up the meal and letting it go.